Torniojaws/vortech-front/README.md

 ## The app

 This will be a single page app that should work in most modern browsers.
-It should provide all the features of the previous version hosted in a 3rd party webhotel.
+It should provide all the features of the previous version hosted in a 3rd party VPS.
 Having more features is welcome :)

 ## Backend